How Soon Will Minimum Payments Pay Off My Credit Card?

 Wrong.
 A pesky little thing called interest makes that calculation a bit trickier.
 So let’s look at a real-life example of making minimum payments on a credit card—and we’ll factor in interest this time.

 The minimum payment amount on that balance is just 2%, or just $50 for your first month, which you can afford.
-Sounds pretty reasonable so far—but let’s get to the nitty-gritty.
+Minimum credit card payments are usually about 1% to 3% of your outstanding balance, so this would be a fairly typical minimum payment.

 Your monthly minimum payment will go toward paying down both the original balance and the accumulating interest on that balance.
 The average annual percentage rate (APR) on credit cards is about 18%, so let’s say that’s your rate on this card.